In the UK, trade secrets are protected by:

 There are no specifically sanctioned "best practice" guidelines in the UK regarding safeguarding trade secrets.
 The following are merely some suggestions.

 Implementation of best practices may include the following.

 Exit interviews are quite common in the UK.
 Depending on the circumstances of the person's position and departure, a confirmatory confidentiality agreement may be signed.
 Employers will usually ask where the employee is going, but the employee is under no obligation to provide that information.

 The UK recognises the distinction between the general knowledge and skills of an employee and protectable trade secrets.

 In general, types of employee "knowledge" can be classified into the following categories:

 The Directive expressly provides that it will not restrict employees' use of "information that does not constitute a trade secret as defined", or of "experience and skills honestly acquired in the normal course of their employment".

-UK law recognises a distinction between making use of information and skills acquired from years of working in a job or industry and particular information which is specifically committed to memory (see Printers and Finishers Ltd v Holloway (1965) 1 WLR 1 and Faccenda Chicken Ltd v Fowler (1987) Ch 117).
+UK law recognises a distinction between making use of information and skills acquired from years of working in a job or industry and particular information that is specifically committed to memory (see Printers and Finishers Ltd v Holloway (1965) 1 WLR 1 and Faccenda Chicken Ltd v Fowler (1987) Ch 117).

 There is no specific doctrine of "inevitable disclosure" in the UK.
 However, a similar concept is incorporated into breach of fiduciary duties.
 For example, in Prince Jefri Bolkiah v KPMG (1998) UKHL 52, the court held that once it was shown that the firm (KPMG) was in possession of confidential information due to employee knowledge, the evidential burden shifted to the firm to show that there was no risk that the information would come into the possession of those acting against the original holder of the confidential information.